In this section you will find information about the International patent.

 The Description, first of all, has to highlight the technical problem that the invention wants to solve and the advantages that derive from the use of the invention.
 All the main technical-constructive features of the solution proposed have to be described, with the help of the drawings attached.
 According to the type of invention the functioning or the procedure, with which a certain result is obtained, will be described.

-The most important part of the patent are the “Claims” that have to reproduce, in a specific technical jargon, the elements on which the protection is sought.
-To understand the importance of the claims, it is enough to consider that in general what is described but not claimed is not object of protection.
-The claims are intended to be formulated in a “waterfall-like” manner in the sense that the first one is the most important one, which encloses the core of the invention, while the subsequent ones are a sort of specification of the first one.
+“Claims” are the most important part of the patent that have to reproduce, in a specific technical jargon, the elements on which the protection is sought.
+To understand the importance of the claims, only consider that in general what is described but not claimed is not object of protection.
+Claims are intended to be formulated in a “waterfall-like” manner meaning that the first one is the most important, which encloses the core of the invention, while the subsequent ones are a sort of specification of the first.

-Also technical drawings will have to be prepared in such a way as to make understand well which is the inventive solution that wants to be protected.
+Technical drawings also will have to be prepared in such a way as to show well which the inventive solution that wants to be protected is.
 Therefore, it is unadvisable to attach too much detailed constructive drawings with measures and irrelevant particulars.

-In order to proceed with the filing, administrative fees and official fees will have to be paid, which vary on the basis of the length of the text and on the number of claims.
-To know the official fees in force at the moment of the filing of the application, it is advisable to consult the WIPO website.
+In order to proceed with the filing, the filing fee and the search fee, which vary depending on the length of the text and the number of claims, have to be paid.
+To know the official fees in force at the moment of the filing of the application, it is advisable to consult the Italian Patent and Trademark Office website.

-To prepare the patent application well is as fundamental as to analyse well the invention before filing it, since on the basis of these preliminary choices the possibility of defending the patent in case of infringement is higher or lower.
+Preparing a good patent application is as fundamental as a good analysis of the invention before filing it since on the basis of these preliminary choices depend the possibility of defending the patent in case of counterfeiting.

-Once this phase has been completed, that is almost in the totality of cases after 30 or 31 months from the priority date, the international phase is finished and the national or regional phases will have to be started by requesting to each state to examine the patent and to grant it.
-From this moment on the patent will branch off in many national patents which will follow each one its own path.
-The advantage of the PCT is that of being able to file a patent application substantially all over the world at reduced costs that will undergo a single search and, except rare exceptions, with the further advantage of being able to dispose of 30 months of time to understand in which states the patent deserves to be further prosecuted and obtained.
+The advantage of the PCT is that of being able to file a patent application substantially all over the world at reduced costs that will undergo a single search and, except rare exceptions, with the further advantage of disposing of 30 months of time to understand in which states the patent deserves to be further prosecuted and obtained.

-Thanks to this procedure, with a quite modest expense considering the width of the extension, one’s invention can be protected and commercial negotiations or sales can be initiated all over the world without problems, postponing to a subsequent moment the final choice of the states.
+Thanks to this procedure, with a quite modest expense considering the width of the extension, one’s invention can be protected and commercial negotiations or sales can be initiated all over the world without problems, postponing thus the final choice of the states.

-The national phase consists of the filing in the state chosen of the international application, often translated in the local language, of the payment of the fees foreseen by the state and of a series of fulfilments that vary from country to country.
-For this phase it is needful to be assisted by an expert that is acquainted with the local regulations.
+The national phase consists of the filing the international application, translated in the local language, in the state chosen, of the payment of the fees foreseen by the state and of a series of fulfilments that vary from country to country.
+For this phase, it is essential the assistance of an expert acquainted with the local regulations.

 Even if many months are necessary before the international patent application is granted as a national patent in one or more of the states indicated, in this period the invention can be realized, sold or licensed.

-The national patent obtained after a PCT filing is valid for 20 years that are counted from the filing date of the international application.
+The national patent obtained after a PCT filing is valid for 20 years starting from the filing date of the international application.